eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/object.md

 ### Toplevel objects

-A toplevel object is a _singleton_.
+A toplevel object is a _singleton_, so there is only one instance within the executing program.

 ### Nested objects